 Interests In addition to teaching, I enjoy good music, addicting games, intriguing science fiction, bad tv, and generally ranting.
 At least that's what I claim; perhaps my bookmarks are a fairer portrayal.
 If you really want to procrastinate, over the years I've accumulated a bunch of allegedly humorous (plain-text) and miscellaneous (plain-text) files.

-I no longer resemble this picture; at the very least, add a lot of grey to the beard.
-In the past I've had different hair.
-A more accurate glimpse of me on a roller coaster captures my look of abject terror (not uncommon for me).
+I may look like this now (2018-Jan), but in the past I've had different hair.
+A more accurate, if old, glimpse of me on a roller coaster captures my look of abject terror (not uncommon for me).

 History As for where I come from—I did my graduate work in computer science at UCSC (making it only-too-rarely to the beach).
 My dissertation dealt with descriptive complexity, with Phokion Kolaitis as my advisor.
 Before that (technically known as "way back when"), I was an undergrad at the U of Utah.
 And would you believe, even ol' Skyline High has a web page?!